yuxuan357/RP-PGD/README.md

 ```

 ## Hardware Requirement
-We adopted 4 GPUs of RTX 3090 Ti GPUs.
-We strongly recommend utilizing 4 to 8 GPUs, each equipped with >= 24GB memory, for optimal performance.
+We strongly recommend utilizing 4 to 8 GPUs, each equipped with >= 24GB memory (such as NVIDIA RTX 4090 GPUs), for optimal performance.

 ## Training
 Firstly, please refer to the readme in ``initmodel" to download the weight of the initial backbone pretrained on ImageNet.